RubioApps/RubioGuard/docs/2-Protection.md

 ## Authorization to Squid

-You can restrict the access to the Squid Proxy Server To create a password, type this.
-Replace [USERNAME] with your choice
+You can restrict the access to the Squid Proxy Server by creating a password.

+If you want to proceed in this way, please type the following commands in your shell (replace [USERNAME] with your the one of your choice):

 ```
 htpasswd -c /etc/squid/.passwd [USERNAME]